cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

 Logging uses the standard `SLF4J (Simple Logging Facade for Java)
 <http://www.slf4j.org/manual.html>`__ APIs and `Logback
 <https://logback.qos.ch/manual>`__.
 Logging is configured using instances of Logback's
-"logback" file, consisting of *logging pipelines* with *logging appenders*:
+"logback" file, consisting of *log pipelines* with *log appenders*:

-  - A **logging pipeline** is a process that consumes log events from Kafka, invokes *logback appenders* defined in its configuration, buffering, sorting, and then persisting the log messages.
+  - A **log pipeline** is a process that consumes log events from Kafka, invokes *logback appenders* defined in its configuration, buffering, sorting, and then persisting the log messages.

-  - A **logback appender** (or *appender*) is a Java class, responsible for writing the log events to persistent storage and maintaining metadata about that storage.
+  - A **logback appender** (or *appender*) is a Java class, responsible for consuming and processing messages; typically, this includes persisting the log events.
+It can also collect metrics, maintain metadata about the storage, or emit alerts when it finds certain messages.

 User Application Program Logs